 - 2 years foreign language

 If you're interested in engineering or the sciences, we recommend an additional year of math and laboratory science.
 Leaning more toward the liberal arts?
 We’d suggest another year of social studies and foreign language.

 While applicants are not evaluated on standardized tests alone, they are an important criteria for evaluating first-year applicants.

 Case Western Reserve University requires first-year applicants to submit either the SAT or ACT, though the writing section of the ACT and the essay section of the SAT are each optional.
 SAT Subject tests are not required.
-We accept self-reported scores, indicated on the application.
+Students can submit self-reported scores by completing the form on their applicant portal.
 Enrolling students will confirm their testing with official score reports.

 We “superscore” our students’ test results, which means we take your best scores on each section of the SAT and ACT.
 If you took a test more than once, you will be evaluated on the highest score you received in each individual section of the exam.

 Here’s a look at admitted student statistics for the Class of 2020:

 - Composite 1310–1470